europace/kex-vorgang-update-api/README.md

 > Delete an existing Mietausgabe.
 The Haushaltsposition is referenced by the `id`.

-### Private Krankenversicherung anpassen
+### Update Private Krankenversicherung

 #### Hints

 * The Haushaltsposition `private Krankenversicherung` can only be related to one Antragsteller.
 If you provide more than one `antragstellerId` you will receive a GraphQL error with the error code 422
     - UNPROCESSABLE ENTITY.

 **addPrivateKrankenversicherung** ( vorgangsnummer String!, privateKrankenversicherung [PrivateKrankenversicherung](#private-krankenversicherung)! ) -> [BasicCreatedResponse](#basiccreatedresponse)!